Bézier curve: Repeated degree elevation

+Degree reduction

+Degree reduction can only be done exactly when the curve in question is originally elevated from a lower degree.
+A number of approximation algorithms have been proposed and used in practice.

 Rational Bézier curves

 The rational Bézier curve adds adjustable weights to provide closer approximations to arbitrary shapes.
 The numerator is a weighted Bernstein-form Bézier curve and the denominator is a weighted sum of Bernstein polynomials.
 Rational Bézier curves can, among other uses, be used to represent segments of conic sections exactly, including circular arcs.